 Tell your doctor if you have ever had an allergic reaction to any other anti-inflammatory painkiller.Take mefenamic acid with food.

 |Used for||Relief of pain and inflammation in adults and children over 12 years of age|

 |Available as||Capsules, tablets, oral liquid medicine|

-Anti-inflammatory painkillers like mefenamic acid are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
+Anti-inflammatory painkillers like mefenamic acid are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
 Mefenamic acid is used to treat painful conditions such as arthritis, pain associated with heavy menstrual bleeding, and pain after surgical operations.

 Before taking mefenamic acid

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking mefenamic acid, it is important that your doctor knows:

 - If you have ever had a stomach or duodenal ulcer, or if you have an inflammatory bowel disorder such as Crohn's disease or ulcerative colitis.